Students

 Reflections: September 18th, 2013 TRC Event

 “They call it ‘Residential School Syndrome’, and it just goes on and on and on.”
-These words from Leonard Alexcee, a survivor of the Port Alberni Indian Residential School, as he shared his story with Justice Murray Sinclair and an audience of witnesses at the Pacific Coliseum on the first day of the Truth and […]
+These words from Leonard Alexcee, a survivor of the Port Alberni Indian Residential School, as […]

 Sharing Our Truth: September 18th programming at the First Nations House of Learning